10 Tips To Improve Product Launch Success by over 50% - Adegoke Tolulope Adedayo

 A business launch refers to the birth of a new venture.
 A business is the platform/entity that creates and supports the existence of the product/Solution which the market interacts with.
 A product launch happens when a business introduces its solution/product to the market.

 A product launch is one of the phases of a product’s lifecycle.
-We are here to discuss key aspects to this early stage of your product’s life cycle- the stage where your product is introduced to the market.
+We will be discussing key aspects to this early stage of your product’s life cycle- the stage where your product is introduced to the market.

 To do that efficiently, let’s ask an important question : Where do products come from? 🤔